mzakany23/farkle/README.md

 * winning
 * selecting flow overs (see below)
 * showing player scores/turn point tallies
-* one last turn for the rest of players
+* one last turn for the rest of players only if close to max score (see below)
 * keeping track of player scores, turn point tallys ect.
 * set to have multiple winners (tie for first place)
 ```